 The key to mastering discomfort is to work at becoming more comfortable in challenging situations.
 As we move forward, we increase the comfort zone little by little.
 And before we know it, we will have erased the limits we had previously set for our self.

-Follow this process to become more comfortable with discomfort and set yourself free:
+Follow this process to become more comfortable with discomfort and set yourself free this Spring Season:

 - Start with something that’s difficult, but not too difficult.
 Learning Chinese is very difficult.
 But eating all your vegetables isn’t too difficult.
 Starting a gentle exercise program isn’t too difficult, either.
 Start with something that will enhance your life, but won’t be too challenging to implement or take an excessive amount of time.